rjbs/rjbs.github.io/_posts/2022-11-05-horror-movie-month-2022.md

 Another year, another thirty-one days of horror movies.
 Actually, we missed quite a few days as far as watching things all together.
 I worked a fair number of late nights, and I left town for a few days to see family in New England.
-We started a few days early, in fact, knowing that thsi would happen.
+We started a few days early, in fact, knowing that this would happen.
 So, plenty of things were watched, and here's how it went…

 ### September 24: [Dead Hooker in a Trunk (2009)](https://www.imdb.com/title/tt1508661/)